KDesp73/dotman/README.md

 # dotman

-A bash framework to manage your dotfiles
+A bash library to manage your dotfiles